Robert Jospé: Education

 While attending the Cambridge School of Weston in Weston, Massachusetts, Jospé enrolled in the Berklee College of Music summer session and began formal training on drums.
 Upon graduating from the Cambridge School, Jospé moved to New York City to attend New York University.

 In October 2009 Jospé completed the Remo Health Rhythms Facilitators Training Workshop in Princeton, New Jersey.

 Career

 Over the subsequent dozen years Jospé performed actively in the New York City music scene, becoming a co-leader of the fusion band Cosmology with Dawn Thompson and John D'earth.
-He performed with acts like Dave Liebman, John Schofield, and John Abercrombie.
+He performed with acts like Dave Liebman, John Scofield, and John Abercrombie.

 Jospé formed Inner Rhythm in 1990 with a self-titled CD released the same year.
 Hands On was released in 2004, reaching number four on JazzWeek.
 The tracks "Time to Play" and "Blue Blaze" received four stars in DownBeat.
 Random Chance Records released his Heart Beat in 2006.
 In 2009 Inner Rhythm released the EP Inner Rhythm Now!

 In addition to his many public appearances, Jospé and his group have played numerous private events and house concerts — including a performance with Tony Bennett in Germany in 2004.